dsp-jetpack/JetPack/doc/deployment_guide.md

 <div style="page-break-after: always;"></div>

 # Chapter 5 Deploying the Undercloud and the OpenStack Cluster
-> ***Topics:*** Deploying and Validating the Cluster
+> ***Topics:*** Deploying and validating the Cluster

-Now that the SAH node is installed you can deploy and validate the rest of the Dell EMC Ready Architecture for Red Hat OpenStack Platform v13
+Now that the SAH node is installed you can deploy and validate the rest of the Dell EMC Ready Architecture for Red Hat OpenStack Platform v13.0

 > ***CAUTION:*** This operation will destroy all data on the identified servers, with no option for recovery.